doctorfree/nvim-lazyman

 Personal configurations

-In addition to the base Neovim configurations listed above, lazyman can install and initialize several "Personal" Neovim configurations.
+In addition to the base and language Neovim configurations listed above, lazyman can install and initialize several "Personal" Neovim configurations.
 These are used as personal Neovim configurations, so there are no guarantees made about stability or compatibility.
 Each supported personal configuration uses some interesting approach and provides significant value making them worthy of study, exploration, and possible use in tailoring your own configuration.

 All of the 'Personal' configurations can be installed and initialized with the command lazyman -W. Individual 'Personal' configurations can be installed with the -w conf option.